 Is Protein Powder Safe For Kids?

-Children need lots of protein to grow, but this doesn't mean they necessarily need a protein supplement.
-Remember that the 7 grams in an egg, for instance, represents a far higher percentage of body weight for a 50-pound body than for a 150-pound body.
+Children need lots of protein to grow, but this doesn't mean they necessarily need a supplement.
+Remember that the 7 grams in an egg, for instance, represents a far higher percentage of body weight for a 35-pound body than for a 150-pound body.

-However, as long as a child has a healthy, balanced overall diet, there is no risk in giving them a moderate amount of a high-quality protein powder.
-For instance, if you are already making protein shakes or protein baked goods for yourself, it's safe to share them with your children.
+However, as long as a child has a healthy, balanced overall diet, there is no risk in giving them a moderate amount of a high-quality powder.
+For instance, if you are already making shakes or protein-rich baked goods for yourself, it's safe to share them with your children.

-Unfortunately, most of the foods kids snack on aren't high in protein at all.
-In fact, they're usually high in sugar and simple carbohydrates, which is one reason childhood obesity is such a problem.
+Unfortunately, most of the foods kids snack on are usually high in sugar and simple carbohydrates, which is one reason childhood obesity is such a problem.
 By creating more balance in their diet and tilting the scales slightly toward a higher protein intake, you'll not only help fuel their physical activities, but also promote a leaner body composition in their formative years.

 Is Protein Powder Safe During Or After Pregnancy?

 Research has shown that proper protein powder supplementation during pregnancy is not only safe, but can improve fetal growth, increase birth weight and height, and decrease the number of low-weight births.[8,9]